Mary Shelley: 55 Facts & Trivia About the Feminist Icon & Gothic Horror Queen

 38. Mary Shelley wrote the semi-biographical Matilda

-Click the cover to buy Mary Shelley’s Matilda today!
+Click on Mara Wilson to buy Mary Shelley’s Matilda today!

 39. Writing Matilda was therapeutic for Mary Shelley